top of page

 “The Speaking Mountain of Truth and Thunder.”)

-But there are four rules:
+“However, there are four rules:

 1. You cannot wish to kill anyone.